imark0007/WebAutomationProject/README.md

 ## Overview

-This project is a web automation framework built using Selenium WebDriver and Java.
+This tutorial is a web automation framework built using Selenium WebDriver and Java.
 It provides a foundation for automating web applications, allowing for efficient and reliable testing of web functionalities.

 ## Features